 Decrease the intake of medications like birth control and hormone replacement pills.
 Note that certain medications can trigger the appearance of Melasma.

 Use sunblock for protection and avoid excessive exposure to ultraviolet (UV) light from the sun.

 Use skin brightening creams to lighten the appearance of brown pigmentation.

 Use procedures such as chemical peels, micro needling and laser.

 Progressive Results of Melasma Treatments

 While these techniques might seem ineffective for some individuals, there are clinical treatments available to reduce the appearance of discolored pigmentation.
-The Dual Ultrasound Facial and Discovery PICO are some of the effective treatments at Illumia Medical.
+The Madonna Oxylight Facial and PICO are some of the effective treatments at Nuffield Aesthetics.
 It is a non-laser skin rejuvenation treatment that targets all types of skin problems such as melasma, redness, rosacea and PIH.
 Meanwhile, it has also been clinically proven for safety and efficacy in fixing acne scars, fine wrinkles, brightening skin tone and tightening pores.
 Patients can expect virtually pain-free, zero downtime, minimally invasive and no side effects after the treatment.
 Although a few sessions may be needed, the results can be quite substantial.
 Most importantly, it will keep the formation of new spots in check.

 After going through the clinical treatment, it is important to take good care of one’s skin.
 The following advice will help you to achieve an even skin tone after the treatment: